vickmuir/Backup/restoring-evault-bmr-system-volume-image.md

 17. On the restore progress screen.
 Click **Next**.
 18. On the final screen, check the box for restart system and select **Finish** and the server loads your restored volume image.
   The restoration is now complete. <br/>
     >**Note** - The first time this happens you might see the unexpected shutdown message.
-It's completely normal with this backup type and goes away after the first boot.
+It's normal with this backup type and goes away after the first boot.